Singularity structures and impacts on parameter estimation in finite mixtures of distributions: Introduction

 The source of complexity of skew-normal mixtures is the structure of the skew-normal kernel density.
 The evidence for the latter was already made clear by \cite{Chiogna-2005, Ley-2010, Hallin-2012, Hallin-2014}, whose works provided a thorough picture of the singularities for the class of skew-normal densities, and their impacts on the non-standard rates of convergence of MLE.
 Not only can we recover the results of \cite{Hallin-2012,Hallin-2014} in terms of rates of convergence, because they correspond to a trivial ``mixture'' that has exactly one skew-normal component, an entirely new set of results are established for mixtures of two or more components.
 It is in this setting that new types of singularities arise out of the interactions between distinct skew-normal components.
 These interactions define the subset of singular points of a given structure that can be characterized by a system of real polynomial equations.
 This algebraic geometric characteration allows us to establish either the precise singularity structure or an upper bound for the mixture model's entire parameter space.

-It is also worth mentioning, finally, as we move through increasingly sophisticated concepts of singularity structure (level, index, matrix), we also introduce increasingly structured notions of transportation distance for the space of underlying mixing measures.
-These distances, which behave asymptotically as semi-polynomials of the parameter perturbations, prove to be the right tool for linking up the information culled from a data sample (via its likelihood function) and the algebraic structure of the parameter space of inferential interest.
+Due to space constraint, we shall describe only a small set of results pertaining the skew-normal mixtures in this manuscript.